repowerednl/.github/Contributing.md

 See [How to Write Beautiful Python Code With PEP 8](https://realpython.com/python-pep8/) for a condensed version of the PEP-8 guidelines and best practices for writing Python code.

 Furthermore, we have some [Confluence](https://repowerednl.atlassian.net/wiki/spaces/SOLARFLEX/pages/2588673/Way+of+working) pages describing our internal way of working. _Feel free to move them here 😃_

+## Workflows
+### Templates and Reusing workflows
+It is **strongly advised** to use the workflow templates that have been designed organization wide instead of custom build workflows.
+Next to that, [reusing workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) within your repository is also *strongly advised*:

 ### Sonar - the quality gate checker
 SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security recommendations.
-The analysis is done in the cloud and comments on your pull request with it's finding and a link to the cloud's environment.
+The analysis is done in the cloud, triggered by a workflow, and comments on your pull request with it's finding and a link to the cloud's environment.

 #### Access cloud and enable project analysis
-1. Go to [Sonarcloud](https://sonarcloud.io/projects) and login with your github account
+1. Go to [Sonarcloud](https://sonarcloud.io/projects) and login with your GitHub account
    - For more information you can refer to the [Getting Started](https://docs.sonarsource.com/sonarcloud/getting-started/github/) and [First analysis](https://docs.sonarsource.com/sonarcloud/getting-started/first-analysis/)
 2. Analyse a new project by clicking the '+' icon next to your profile picture.
 A list of available repositories is available
    - Note that you need to be an owner of the repository to enable this
 3. Contribute by:
    - Inspecting, resolving and assigning quality errors
    - Update the [Quality profile](https://docs.sonarsource.com/sonarcloud/standards/overview/)
-4. Code coverage analysis can _also_ be done be updating Github's workflow as done here using [Sonar's guide](https://docs.sonarsource.com/sonarcloud/enriching/test-coverage/overview/).
+4. Code coverage analysis can _also_ be done be updating GitHub's workflow as done here using [Sonar's guide](https://docs.sonarsource.com/sonarcloud/enriching/test-coverage/overview/).
    - Currently, the code coverage analysis is already done via the [Python Coverage Comment](https://github.com/marketplace/actions/python-coverage-comment)

 #### Sonarlint